Recovering Excel Documents

 Step 1: Go to the FILE tab in the ribbon.

-Step 2: Under the FILE tab chooses “OPTIONS”.
+Step 2: Under the FILE tab, chooses “OPTIONS.”

 In this section, we have several other options as well.

-The first thing in this section is “Save Files in this Format” i.e. when we save the file what should be the file format, so we can choose the file format that is needed.
+The first thing in this section is “Save Files in this Format,” i.e., when we save the file, what should be the file format, so we can choose the file format that is needed.

-Just below that, we can see a small checkbox that says “Keep the last autosaved version if I close without closing”, so this will autosave the workbook even though if you have not saved it before closing.
+Just below that, we can see a small checkbox that says, “Keep the last autosaved version if I close without closing,” so this will autosave the workbook even though if you have not saved it before closing.

-As you keep working on with the workbook we can observe for every 1 minute it says “Saving Auto Recover Info” as shown in the below image.
+As you keep working on with the workbook, we can observe for every 1 minute; it says, “Saving Auto Recover Info,” as shown in the below image.

 Now I will close it without saving it.

-Ok, we have closed the workbook “Book1” without saving it, we have done some work but there is no copy of this workbook at the moment we need to recover this workbook.
+Ok, we have closed the workbook “Book1” without saving it, we have done some work, but there is no copy of this workbook at the moment; we need to recover this workbook.

-How to Recover Document/Workbook in Excel?
+How to Recover Document in Excel?

-In this blank workbook click on the “File” tab
+- Click on the “File” tab

-In this click on the “Info” tab.
+- In this, click on the “Info” tab

-Under this we can see “Manage Versions”, click on the drop-down list of this and choose “Recover Unsaved Workbooks”.
+Under this, we can see “Manage Versions” click on the drop-down list of this and choose “Recover Unsaved Workbooks.”

 This will take you to the auto recover folder path where it has saved a copy of all the unsaved workbooks.

-In this section, we can see all the unsaved workbooks, choose the workbook that you wish to recover and click on Open to open the unsaved workbook.
+In this section, we can see all the unsaved workbooks, choose the workbook that you wish to recover.

-When we click on “Open” we can see the below workbook.
+When we click on “Open,” we can see the below workbook.

-We can see the work we have done before the last recovery happened, click on the “Save As” option in excel at the top to save the workbook this time.
+- We can see the work we had done before the last recovery happened; click on the “Save As” option in excelSave as is located in the worksheet's file tab.
+It can be accessed from the quick access toolbar or by pressing F12 and choosing "save as," or CTRL + S, which opens the save as dialogue box to save the file. at the top to save the workbook this time.

-Like this, we can recover the workbook which is not saved previously.
+Like this, we can recover the workbook, which is not saved previously.

 Things to Remember